-From the Diagnostics and Tools pane, you can do the following:
+From the Diagnostics and Tools form, you can do the following:

-- · Authorize or deauthorize the FortiSwitch. - Upgrade the firmware running on the switch. - · Restart the FortiSwitch unit. - Connect to CLI to run CLI commands. - Show in List to return to the WiFi & Switch Controller > Managed FortiSwitch page. - Go to the Edit Managed FortiSwitch form. - Start or stop the LED Blink to identify a specific FortiSwitch unit.
-See Making the LEDs blink on page 214. - Display a list of FortiSwitch ports and trunks and configuration details. - Run a Cable Test on a selected port.
-See Running the cable test on page 214. - · View the Logs for the FortiSwitch unit. - Use the Clients tab to list the clients connected to each port of the selected FortiSwitch unit.
+- Authorize or deauthorize the FortiSwitch. - Upgrade the firmware running on the switch. - Restart the FortiSwitch unit. - Connect to CLI to run CLI commands. - Show in List to return to the WiFi & Switch Controller > Managed FortiSwitch page. - Go to the Edit Managed FortiSwitch form. - Start or stop the LED Blink to identify a specific FortiSwitch unit.
+See Making the LEDs blink on page 194. - Display a list of FortiSwitch ports and trunks and configuration details.

+- Run a Cable Test on a selected port.
+See Running the cable test on page 194. - View the Logs for the FortiSwitch unit.